Suyash0407/hotel_recommender_flask_aws/README.md

 ### AMI:-
 * To build a simple recommender.
 * To understand the working of Flask as a web frame work for python.
-* To understand deployment of an application on AWS
+* To understand deployment of an application on AWS.

 ### Problem Statement:-
 To recommend hotel based in europe by taking into consideration user preferences.